-SCAD's mission is to “prepare talented students for professional careers, emphasizing learning through individual attention in a positively oriented university environment.”
+SCAD's mission is to “prepare talented students for creative professions through engaged teaching and learning in a positively oriented university environment.”
 In pursuit of that mission, SCAD strives to lead each and every student to advanced, professionally relevant positions upon graduation through a 100 percent employment rate.
-For the university's most recent employment rate, 98 percent of SCAD Spring 2015 alumni responding to a survey were employed, pursuing further education or both within ten months of graduation.
+For the university's most recent employment rate, 99 percent of SCAD Spring 2018 alumni responding to a survey were employed, pursuing further education or both within ten months of graduation.

 The thesis completion rate is a key indicator of graduate student achievement, as well as the appropriateness of SCAD graduate curricula and student support services.
-At the conclusion of the 2014–15 academic year, the university's thesis completion rate was 88 percent across all SCAD locations, which represents a 2 percent increase from 86 percent in the prior academic year.
-The university has set a new target thesis completion rate of 89 percent for Spring 2016.
+As of Fall 2018, the university's thesis completion rate was 90 percent across all SCAD locations, which represents a 2 percent increase from 88 percent in the prior academic year.
+The university has set a new target thesis completion rate of 91 percent for the 2019-20 academic year.
 This target was established by the CAO, with the department of institutional effectiveness providing historical data to inform realistic targets.

 Each year, the U.S. Department of Education releases the official three-year cohort default rate, which indicates the percentage of student loan borrowers who enter repayment on select loans during a particular fiscal year and default prior to the end of the following fiscal year.
-For the most recent cohort (fiscal year 2012) of student loan borrowers, the SCAD cohort default rate was 6.4 percent.
-This rate reflects the university's focused and intentional efforts from the past several years to lower the university's cohort default rate, which was 11.5 percent in fiscal year 2010 and 8.7 percent in fiscal year 2011.
+For the most recent cohort (fiscal year 2015) of student loan borrowers, the SCAD cohort default rate was 4.8 percent.
+This rate reflects the university's focused and intentional efforts from the past several years to lower the university's cohort default rate, which was 8.7 percent in fiscal year 2011 and 6.4 percent in fiscal year 2012.
 Moreover, the university's low cohort default rate further evidences mission achievement as SCAD graduates are financially capable of repaying federal loans secured to finance their educational endeavors.
-The target for fiscal year 2013 is a cohort default rate of 6.0 percent.
+The target for fiscal year 2016 is 6.0 percent cohort default rate.